AhmedAzzam-Web/robots-figma-GPT3-modern-UI-UX-Design/README.md

 - https://robots-figma.netlify.app/

 ### The modern-figma-robots-react-app folder contains the build file
-- you can delete it and
+- you can delete it and type in terminal

 ### `npm run build`